Choosing the EDI VAN Pricing Model That Minimizes Your Total Cost

 Legacy per-message and per-document pricing models sound simple but can create a web of hidden costs as your operation grows.

-If your business transacts in high volumes but with smaller documents, you still pay the full fee for each message.
+If your business transacts in high volumes but with smaller documents, you still pay the full fee for each message — regardless of how little data was actually transmitted.

 Over time, this adds up to a significant overpayment for the actual service delivered.
-In addition, mailbox fees stack for every trading partner or business line, inflating your costs whether or not each mailbox is regularly used.
+Mailbox fees stack for every trading partner or business line, inflating your costs whether or not each mailbox is regularly used.

 For deeper context on how these pain points cause frustration, see this analysis of confusing EDI billing.